GOG-Orion/.github/profile/README.md

 ## Reach for the Stars 🌟

-Even though i'm not that experienced in programming, my "intuito" is to learn more about these integrations, scripts & requests and how they work.
+Even though i'm not that experienced in programming, my intention is to learn more about these integrations, scripts & requests and how they work.
 Along with other things as Tauri, which will be used for the GUI, and i've never used it before! lol

 But mostly, i'm doing this project, because it's a software that i want to use.
 So what's better than that?
 So, feel free to contribute or use once it's working!